 In addition to TV, nowadays more and more actors, celebrities and the likes are opting for sustainability.
 In March 2018, for example, actress Emma Watson (known from the Harry Potter series) contributed to Vogue Australia, which was all about sustainability.

 This sustainable edition of Vogue created the new (and at the time non-existent) job of Clare Press: Sustainability Editor-at-Large Vogue.
-Clare says about this “I am a bit of a special case, it is not common for a journalist and fashion editor to write about sustainability.
-It is my job to keep the conversation about sustainability as much as possible, and to build a sustainable future, “says Clare.
-Of course, I could not resist asking Clare about her tips for sustainable shopping, here they are:
+Clare responds to this: “I am a bit of a special case, it is not common for a journalist and fashion editor to write about sustainability.
+It is my job to keep the conversation about sustainability as much as possible, and to build a sustainable future.”
+Of course, I could not resist asking Clare about her tips for sustainable shopping, and here they are: